joericearchitect/shared-infra/infra-notes-graffiti-board.md

    -  chmod 400 <file>
    -  Set environment variable AWS_KEY_PATH=<file>

+## Stuff that has to be parameterized in order to allow jenkins to build

+* jra-domain-name
+* amis_docker_node
+* environment-domain-prefix
+* environment
+* environment_type
+* environment-size
+* aws region
+*

 ### Software that has to be installed to run env buildout stuff
 * Terraform
 * Ansible
 * Ansible Ec2 script

+## To-Dos

+* Parameterize the following in ansible scripts
+  -  Ansible
+     - domain name

+* Add creation of hosted zone to terraform script
+  -  Right now, it's expected to be there